Dynamsoft/capture-vision-nodejs-samples/lambda/README.md

 npm i
 ```

-If your local development machine is not of the same OS/arch as your target lambda (linux x64/arm64), you need to install another dependency as well.
+If your local development machine is not of the same OS/arch as your target lambda (linux x64/arm64), you need to force install another dependency as well.

 ```sh
 npm i dynamsoft-capture-vision-for-node-lib-linux-<arch>@<version> -f -E